weaveworks-experiments/fleeet/docs/rfc/001-rollouts-architecture.md

       sync: ...
 ```

-The implementation is to maintain a module with the details given in the template, and assign it to
+The implementation is roughly the following:

-all remote assemblage objects that match the selector.
-When the template is changed, the module is
-updated in place.
+ - find or create an assemblage object for all clusters that match the selector
+ - for each assemblage, make sure there is a sync record with the latest sync specification from
+   this module.

-This is the analogue of a `Module` from before this RFC.
+This is the equivalent of `Module` behaviour in the current design.

 #### Incremental rollout